 - What marketing stack/system can I use to integrate and implement the stages?

 - What experiences do I change first (note relate these to your bottleneck?

 - Rinse and repeat at least quarterly?

 The canvas does a good job of helping you figure out your marketing.
-It is a good place to start to understand how you can transform from being funnel focused to growth-focused.
-You need to also analyse the competitive environment.
-The reason to do this is to be able to set a clear competitive strategy based on differentiating and improving the customer experience vs. your competition.
+Use it to understand how you can transform from focus from the front-end of the funnel to growth-focused full-funnel approach.
+Don’t forget to analyse competitors and set a clear competitive strategy based on differentiating and improving the customer experience vs. your competition.

 Every business is a work in progress.
 As you go through the canvas, you may encounter areas that give you trouble.
 If you need help get in touch.

 Get more updates and free resources by joining the newsletter.